 For nearly two decades, Stone Barns Center and Blue Hill restaurant have brought farmers and chefs together to push the boundaries of sustainable farming and eating.
-But in this pandemic year, as the inequities of our food system have been thrown into high relief, we know that meeting the moment will require more.
+But during the pandemic, as the inequities of our food system were thrown into high relief, we knew that meeting the moment required more.
 More innovation.
 More space for interdisciplinary collaboration.
 More urgency in our mission to build a food culture rooted in ecological farming, eating, and community.

-It’s in this spirit that Blue Hill restaurant and Stone Barns Center are reimagining our own community.
-Blue Hill at Stone Barns is being transformed into Chef in Residence at Stone Barns, a program of Stone Barns Center.
+It’s in that spirit that Blue Hill restaurant and Stone Barns Center reimagined our own community.
+Blue Hill at Stone Barns was transformed into Chef in Residence at Stone Barns, a program of Stone Barns Center.

-Visiting chefs collaborate with a team of Stone Barns and Blue Hill farmers, cooks, educators and artisans to present a menu and dining experience that interprets and reimagines the farm—and the landscape of the Hudson Valley—through the lens of their own cuisine and personal history.
-Beyond the dining experience, the Residency includes virtual education, conversations, cooking classes, to-go boxes for home cooks, and much more.
+Visiting chefs collaborated with a team of Stone Barns and Blue Hill farmers, cooks, educators and artisans to present a menu and dining experience that interpreted and reimagined the farm—and the landscape of the Hudson Valley—through the lens of their own cuisine and personal history.
+Beyond the dining experience, the Residency included virtual education, conversations, cooking classes, to-go boxes for home cooks, and much more.

-Each of these chefs explores the intersection of cooking and farming—but also culture, identity, community and health—as they cook their way to a vision for food that is so much greater than the sum of its parts.
+Each of these chefs explored the intersection of cooking and farming—but also culture, identity, community and health—as they cooked their way to a vision for food that is so much greater than the sum of its parts.

 THE RESIDENT CHEFS

-The Residency’s boundary-shattering chefs will bring their unique stories and culinary perspectives to the stove as they interpret the ingredients of our farm and region.
+The Residency’s boundary-shattering chefs brought their unique stories and culinary perspectives to the stove as they interpreted the ingredients of our farm and region.

 What do Americans eat when they eat out for dinner?
 That’s the question that inspired us as we designed Season Two of Chef in Residence.
 It’s a celebration of many of the complex, delicious traditions that make up the American foodscape, carried out by chefs who are deeply rooted in connections to agriculture and the cuisines they will share with us.